 - Peppers restaurant offers very good oriental dishes that are quite affordable, with great ambiance, too.

-Describe a typical Kenyan meal
+What is a typical Kenyan menu?

 Typical menu items include:

 - Chapati (a flatbread made out of flour)

 - Ugali (made out of corn flour, similar to polenta) – grab the recipe HERE

 - Kunde (A traditional vegetable, similar to black eyed peas)

 - Terere (A traditional vegetable, greens from the amaranth plant)

 - Chicken Stew